 Smart cities and intelligent twins – can we create digital versions of the city?

-Future Cities blog #5 Smart cities and intelligent twins – can we create digital versions of the city?
+Future Cities Insight #5 Smart cities and intelligent twins – can we create digital versions of the city?

 You stand by a red light and are waiting even though you don't see the glimpse of other road users, yet you get caught of a creepy feeling that you let the machines take over your mind.
 You would never act like this if you lived in a city with an intelligent digital twin, the traffic lights had been perfectly synchronized with your movements and an AI would already have figured out your next step.